nlohr1/BOM-List-with-JS-inserted-and-clickable-Pictures/README.md

 For this I used the mentioned ability (known from E-Mails in eml-file-format (MIME) to insert pictures in HTML Base64-format **inside** the given html-file.
-This format uses 64 characters of the ASCII-table, so beeing "typeable and printable" (also on screen), so beeing able to put directly into any html-file.
+This format uses 64 characters of the ASCII-table, so beeing "typeable and printable" (also on screen), so beeing able to insert them directly into any html-file.

 To create a HTML-(BOM-)file for that purpose, I modified a Eagle .ulp-script to generate a html-file *with a table-cell at the begin of each row*, here named